Skip to main content

 pip install grid-cortex-client

-Authentication
+Authentication & Endpoint

-Set up your API key for authentication:
+Set up your API key (and endpoint, if needed):

 1. During onboarding General Robotics will give you a personal CORTEX API key.